rivertam2016/pyCMR3/README.md

 Examples of how to set the code to run CMR2 or the (adapted) eCMR are provided in the code.

-The CMR3 code is written in cython, which is a hybrid language that combines features of c and python.
-As such, the model code CMR3.pyx will need to be compiled before it can be used.
-Once it has been compiled, CMR3 can be imported and used like any other python package.

-To build and compile the CMR3 code, navigate to the Core_Model directory and run the following from the command line:

->> python3 setup_cmr3.py build_ext --inplace

-Note that this code is written for compatibility with Python3.
-It is not tested or debugged for use with Python2.

 # Data